Jahia/jelastic-packages/README.md

 #### jahia/link-to-customer.yml

-This manifest is launch against a Jahia env and will link it to a jCustomer environment.
+This manifest is launched against a Jahia env and will link it to a jCustomer environment by installing and configure _jExperience_ module  as well as putting a metadata `envLink` on nodegroups _proc_ and _cp_.
+It also allow Jahia env tomcat's IPs in _jCustomer_ configuration.

 | parameter | comment                                                  |
 |-----------|----------------------------------------------------------|